Susana465/camkii_thesis/30-methods.md

 bibliography: [references.bib]
 ---
 # Methods
+**Abstract**
+This chapter delves into the methods used to model molecular interactions of interest.
+Using Monte Carlo algorithm simulations with MCell and CellBlender, I modeled the interactions of initial molecules released inside the cell, including Ca2+, CaM, CaMKII, PP1, and NMDARs on the cell surface.
+The binding dynamics of calcium to calmodulin and subsequent interactions with CaMKII ware examined, alongside the states of CaMKII (open/closed, active/inactive) and the phosphorylation processes of CaMKII.

+The results should highlight the importance of CaM binding to CaMKII, and NMDARs, and its regulation through phosphorylation, as well as the role of these interactions in maintaining the phosphorylated state of CaMKII within the postsynaptic density.

 ## Model validation

 The processes used in software development can also apply to biological model development.
 Following @husar2022MCell4, four key points were considered for this project: